rochiecuevas/shared_accommodations/README.md

 *Fig 9.
 Comparison of Peer-to-Peer Short-Term Rental Rates (USD) and number of listings in San Francisco Districts*

-Zooming into the neighbourhood level (Fig 11), it is clear that Mission, South of Market, and Western Addition had the most number of listings for peer-to-peer short-term rental units across the three years.
+Zooming into the neighbourhood level (Fig 10), it is clear that Mission, South of Market, and Western Addition had the most number of listings for peer-to-peer short-term rental units across the three years.
 On the other hand, Presidio and Treasure Island had fewest listings.

 ![alt text](https://github.com/rochiecuevas/shared_accommodations/blob/master/Images/Airbnb_neighbourhood_listings.svg?sanitize=True)<br>
-*Fig 11.
+*Fig 10.
 Comparison of the Number of Peer-to-Peer Short-Term Rental Listings in San Francisco Neighbourhoods*

-Heatmaps (Fig 12) show the progression in the number of short-term rental listings and rates.
+Heatmaps (Fig 11) show the progression in the number of short-term rental listings and rates.
+It is interesting to note that there were two regions of particularly high rates for short-term rental properties; however, the rates spiked for most neighbourhoods in the next two years.
+In 2015, there was only one hotspot for short-term rental listings, but these quickly spread in the subsequent years.

 |year|short-term rental rates|number of short-term listings|
 |---|---|---|